 Based on our current business strategy, there is substantial doubt concerning our ability to continue as a going concern.
-Through the date of this Quarterly Report, we have raised an additional \$9.9 million in net proceeds pursuant to our ATM program.
-Our existing cash as of March 31, 2023 and the net proceeds raised under our ATM program subsequent to March 31, 2023 will not allow us to fund our operations past February 2024.
+Our existing cash as of September 30, 2023 will not allow us to fund our operations past May 2024.
 We have taken measures to defer or reduce costs in the near term in order to preserve capital and increase financial flexibility.
 These cash preservation measures may impact our ability and the timing to execute our strategy.
 Our ability to continue as a going concern will depend on our ability to obtain additional funding, as to which no assurances can be given.
 We continue to analyze various alternatives, including debt or equity financings or other arrangements.